Mggadea/CryptoApp/README.md

 Run Your App:

 iOS: Open the project in Xcode and run.

 Android: Open an Android emulator or connect a physical device and run npx react-native run-android.
-That's it!
-Your React Native app should now be running.